Bachelor of Commerce

 360

-From financial markets to the latest management practices and the rapidly expanding world of online commerce, a Bachelor of Commerce (BCom) at UC gives you the knowledge and skills to succeed in a global business environment.
+From financial markets to the latest management practices and the rapidly expanding world of e-commerce, a BCom gives you the knowledge and skills to succeed in a global business environment.

 UC and its business partners provide many opportunities for you to gain practical business experience and make important contacts.